Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 Swerve would work here as well, or any of your favorite granular blends like xylitol or erythritol.

-Liquid sweeteners like stevia will throw off the dry – wet ingredient ratio, and I don’t recommend them for this recipe unless you want to do some testing on your own.
+Liquid sweeteners like stevia will throw off the dry-to-wet ingredient ratio, and I don’t recommend them for this recipe, unless you want to do some testing on your own.

 - Make sure your eggs, butter, and cream cheese are at room temperature before blending.